 1968: Dionne Warwick released her ninth studio album, Dionne Warwick in the Valley of the Dolls.

 1972: The film The Concert For Bangladesh, which documents two benefit concerts organized by George Harrison and Ravi Shankar for refugees of the Bangladesh Liberation War, premiered in New York.

-1973: Roxy Music released For Your Pleasure, their second studio album and last to feature synthesizer and sound specialist Brian Eno, who later gain acclaim as a solo artist and producer.
+1973: Roxy Music released For Your Pleasure, their second studio album and last to feature synthesizer and sound specialist Brian Eno, who later gained acclaim as a solo artist and producer.

 1973: King Crimson released their fifth studio album, Larks’ Tongues in Aspic.
 It was the debut of the band’s third incarnation, featuring co-founder and guitarist Robert Fripp along with four new members: bass guitarist and vocalist John Wetton, violinist and keyboardist David Cross, percussionist Jamie Muir, and drummer Bill Bruford.

 1973: Paul McCartney and Wings released “My Love,” the lead single from their second studio album, Red Rose Speedway.
 The single marked the first time that McCartney’s name appeared in the artist credit for a Wings record.
 It topped the Billboard Hot 100 in the US and reached #9 in the UK.

 1974: Marvin Gaye and Diana Ross entered the UK singles chart with “You Are Everything” a song originally recorded by the Philadelphia soul group The Stylistics.
 Released as the second UK single from their Diana & Marvin album, the song reached #5 four weeks later.